 Description of the Procedure

-The bronchoscope is a long, thin tube.
-It will be inserted through the nose or mouth.
-The scope will be passed down the throat and into the lungs.
+The bronchoscope will be put into the nose or mouth.
+It will be passed down the throat and into the lungs.

 How Long Will It Take?